Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Conclusions

 \section{Conclusions}

-To conclude, we propose an ensemble multi-quantile approach that can do adaptively flexible distribution prediction for uncertainty quantification in machine learning.
-It is motivated by the observations that: i) Gaussian assumption for the conditional distribution lacks flexibility, and ii) over-flexibility may be harmful for generalization, such as the invalid densities obtained by the quantile regression-based methods.
-We design a boosting framework for multi-quantile prediction and give the model details in the initial step and the ensemble steps.
+To conclude, we propose an ensemble multi-quantiles approach that can do adaptively flexible distribution prediction for uncertainty quantification in machine learning.
+It is motivated by the observations that: i) Gaussian assumption for the conditional distribution lacks flexibility; and ii) over-flexibility may be harmful for generalization, such as the invalid densities obtained by the quantile regression-based methods.
+We design a boosting framework for multi-quantiles prediction and carefully design the model details in the initial step and the ensemble steps.
 Our method is also motivated by the demand for a built-in solution to the quantile-crossing issue.

 The whole ensemble approach is intuitive and interpretable, in which in the initial step a relatively strong learner produces a Gaussian distribution, and in the ensemble steps $T_{ada}$ weak learners adaptively seek a balance between the distribution structure and the flexibility.
 We verify these characteristics by experiments, and compare it to recent popular competing methods.
-Conclusively, the EMQW approach achieves start-of-the-art performance among all, on the metrics of calibration, sharpness, and tail-side calibration.
-Traditional boosting tree models are also beaten.
+Conclusively, the EMQW approach achieves start-of-the-art performance among all, under the metrics of calibration, sharpness, and tail-side calibration.
+Traditional ensemble tree models are also compared.

-Through visualization, we find that our approach can learn distributions with various shapes including Gaussian, sharp peak, asymmetry, long tail, multi-modality, etc. This variety may appear even in one dataset, confirming the complexity of real data and the necessity and merits of such an adaptively flexible ensemble approach.
+Through visualization, we find that our approach can learn distributions with various density shapes including Gaussian, approximately Gaussian, sharp peak, asymmetry, long tail, finite bound, multi-modality, etc. This variety may appear even in one dataset, confirming the complexity of real data and the necessity and merits of such an adaptively flexible ensemble approach.

 \ifCLASSOPTIONcaptionsoff

 \fi